 Brașov’s original defensive fortress and best-known fortification, Brassovia Citadel, is situated on Tâmpa Mountain.
 Built in 1524, the Citadel was a key protection point.
 An interesting hiking trail leads from Brașov up the mountain to a nature reserve.
 If you don’t want to hike, a cable car runs to the top.

 The strong walls, massive towers, and imposing defense gates of Braşov’s fortifications were built for protection from invading Mongols and Turks.
-These formidable structures include Graft Bastion, White Tower, Black Tower, Blacksmiths’ Bastion, Catherine’s Gate, Weavers’ Bastion, Schei Gate, and Râşnov Fortress.
+These imposing structures include Graft Bastion, White Tower, Black Tower, Blacksmiths’ Bastion, Catherine’s Gate, Weavers’ Bastion, Schei Gate, and Râşnov Fortress.

-Brașov Citadel was never subdued.
+Formidable Brașov Citadel was never subdued.
 The fortress was “replaced with a stone structure in the 16th century, and abandoned during the 17th century, after technology made cannons stronger than the buildings where they were housed”.

-Râşnov Fortress is situated on a rocky hilltop in the Carpathian Mountains, above the town of Râşnov.
+Râşnov Fortress is situated on a rocky hilltop in the Carpathian Mountains, above Râşnov.
 The fortress links the provinces of Transylvania and Walachia and was built in 1211 by Teutonic Knights.
 It was a refuge for villagers in times of war and attacks by Tartars and other merciless invaders.
 Fortresses were “the only chance of survival for many inhabitants of the area”.
 They were “compelled to stay there for decades, and turned the fortifications into their long-term home”.

 Council Square (Piata Sfatului) is the “heart of old medieval Brașov” in the center of town.
 Built in 1420, Council House is the “most visited and controversial building in Brașov”.
 Once the city hall, it’s said that a “torture and execution chamber functioned inside the building during the 16th century”.
 Today, the building houses Brașov’s Historical Museum.

 Council House exhibits Gothic, Renaissance, and Baroque styles of architecture.
-Medieval trumpeters used the tower to announce important events, a tradition that’s still followed today.
+Medieval trumpeters climbed the tower to announce important events, a tradition that’s still followed today.
 Council House hosts the oldest bell in the city.
 Dating from 1520, the bell was destroyed in the fire of 1689, but rebuilt a year later.

 Black Church and Religious Diversity